RodolfoAllendes/bluegenes-tool-proteindomain-graph/README.md

 #  Protein Domain Graph

 Protein Domain Graph is a tool made for [BlueGenes](http://bluegenes.apps.intermine.org) following BlueGenes Tool API.
-Add more description of your tool here! :)
+This tool displays a Grapth that summarizes different domain annotationts associated to an individual protein.
+Annotation information includes Domain, Homologous superfamily, Family and Convserved sites.

 ## Licence
+MIT

 ### To set up locally for development